AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/aem-assets-modules.md

 keywords: connector
 navigation-topic: apps-and-their-modules
 title: Adobe Experience Manager Assets modules
-description: With the Adobe Experience Manager Assets connector for Adobe Workfront Fusion, you can start a scenario based on events in your Adobe Experience Manager Assets account, create, upload, and update assets, and copy or move folders and assets.
+description: With the [!DNL Adobe Experience Manager Assets] connector for [!DNL Adobe Workfront Fusion], you can start a scenario based on events in your [!DNL Adobe Experience Manager Assets] account, create, upload, and update assets, and copy or move folders and assets.
 author: Becky
 feature: Workfront Fusion, Digital Content and Documents
 exl-id: 0749f230-8cab-464f-863c-9cb4870125d1
 ---
 # Adobe Experience Manager Assets modules

-With the Adobe Experience Manager Assets connector for Adobe Workfront Fusion, you can start a scenario based on events in your Adobe Experience Manager Assets account, create, upload, and update assets, and copy or move folders and assets.
+With the [!DNL Adobe Experience Manager Assets] connector for [!DNL Adobe Workfront Fusion], you can start a scenario based on events in your [!DNL Adobe Experience Manager Assets] account, create, upload, and update assets, and copy or move folders and assets.

 ## Access requirements